microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/restoresessionbase.md

 Represents a restore session for a [protection unit](protectionunitbase.md) that's protected by a [protection policy](protectionpolicybase.md).
 Restore session APIs are used by global admins, SharePoint Online admins, and Exchange Online admins to perform restore-related tasks on artifacts that are protected as part of protection policy.

-Restoring to both a new location and the same URL in a single restore session is not supported.
+Restoring to both a new location and the same URL in a single restore session isn't supported.

 ## Methods